gatling/gatling/src/docs/content/reference/current/stats/reports/index.md

 {{< /alert >}}

 {{< alert tip >}}
-If your scenario contains groups, this panel becomes a tree : each group is a non leaf node, and each request is a descendant leaf of a group.
+If your scenario contains groups, this panel becomes a tree: each group is a non leaf node, and each request is a descendant leaf of a group.
 Group timings are by default the cumulated response times of all elements inside the group.
 Group duration can be displayed instead of group cumulated response time by editing the `gatling.conf` file.
 {{< /alert >}}

 The bottom panel shows some details on the failed requests.